ZeroOneZero/Tales-From-The-Hood/Windows-Install-Guide-From-USB.md

 4. In the boot menu, select your USB drive to be the first boot device and press `Enter`.

-## #Install Windows 10/11
+## #Install Windows

 <samp><mark style="background-color: #FFFF00">ADVANCED ONLY</mark> See [<kbd>Using Diskpart to Clean Drive</kbd>](#using-diskpart-to-clean-drive) at the end for advanced instructions.</samp>

-1. Wait for the Windows 10/11 setup screen to appear.
+1. Wait for the Windows setup screen to appear.
 2. If prompted, select the appropriate language, time/currency format, and input method, then click `Next`.
 3. Click `Install now`.
 4. If you know the license key or have the sticker, then enter it now.
 If not, click on `I don't have a product key` to continue with the installation.

 <samp>You can enter the key later, after installation.</samp>

-5. Choose the Windows 10/11 edition you want to install and click `Next`.
+5. Choose the Windows edition you want to install and click `Next`.
 6. Accept the license terms and click `Next`.
 7. Choose the `Custom: Install Windows only (advanced)` installation type.
-8. Select the drive where you want to install Windows 10/11.
+8. Select the drive where you want to install Windows.

 <samp>It's typically the drive with the most unallocated space.</samp>